What is in this leaflet

 For the treatment of high blood pressure, the usual starting dose is one 5mg tablet once daily.
 Your doctor may start you on a lower dose of NEBILET.

 For the treatment of chronic heart failure, your doctor will start you on a low dose of NEBILET, and gradually increase the dose depending on how you respond to this medicine.

-The usual starting dose is one 1.25mg tablet each day.
+The usual starting dose is one 1.25mg tablet once daily.
 Your doctor will gradually increase your dose stepwise over a number of weeks, one tablet at a time until you reach the best dose for you.

-The highest dose you should take is 10mg each day.
+The highest dose you should take is 10mg once daily.